run2cmd/dotfiles/README.md

 - [sdkman](https://sdkman.io/)
 - [pyenv](https://github.com/pyenv/pyenv)

-For browsing I use [Vieb](https://vieb.dev/) because I love speed and easy of using Vim keybindings.
-Windows terminal and [tmux](https://github.com/tmux/tmux) as multiplexer.

 ## Neovim

 I use my own VIM workflow.
 I like it to be easy and as much automated as